-1. Demographic Data:
+Demographic Data

 The 2010 Decennial Census provided the most detailed level of demographic information.
-Initially, the population and housing characteristics, obtained from the 2010 Decennial Census, were available at the Census Block level, which are generally smaller than TAZs.
+The population and housing characteristics, obtained from the 2010 Decennial Census, were available at the Census Block level, which are generally smaller than TAZs.
 However, in order to reflect demographic conditions for the MTP base year, the 2014 American Community Survey (ACS) 5-year datasets were used.
 Growth factors between the 2014 ACS and 2010 Decennial Census data were applied to the respective level of equivalent geography available for each demographic characteristic.

-2. Employment Data:
+Employment Data

-As with demographic data, employment for the Jackson MPA was developed to reflect employment as of 2014.
-The raw form of employment data was derived from a list of businesses residing within the Jackson MPA in 2014.
+As with demographic data, employment for the Jackson MPO was developed to reflect employment as of 2014.
+The raw form of employment data was derived from a list of businesses residing within the Jackson MPO in 2014.
 This "master list" of data is purchased by MDOT from two database sources: Claritas (a Nielson Company) and Hoovers (a Dunn-Bradstreet Company).
 The employment data is geocoded using Geographic Information System (GIS) tools, which can be used in the TDFM.
 Once geocoded, each business location is combined to the respective TAZ, and divided into various employment sectors.

 After the initial collection of SE-data is completed, a thorough review by various stakeholders is conducted.
-These agencies include the local Economic Development Corporation (EDC), local agencies (Cities, Villages, and Townships), and MPO staff.
+The agencies include the local Economic Development Corporation (EDC), local agencies (cities, villages, and townships), and MPO staff.
 Once reviewed, changes are incorporated into the employer dataset, and then formally provided to the various MPO committees for additional comments, and then approval.
 The various Jackson MPO committees approved the use of this data for inclusion into the TDFM in the Fall of 2016.

-Socio-Economic Data Collection and Organization for Future Years:
+Socio-Economic Data Collection & Organization for Future Years

-After the base year SE-data is formally approved by the MPO committees, the demographic and employment datasets are forecasted in 10 year increments up to the MTP horizon year of 2045.
+After the base year SE-data is formally approved by the MPO committees, the demographic and employment datasets are forecasted in 10 year increments up to the plan horizon year of 2045.
 Using a series of intricate economic and demographic variables as well as incorporating projected changes in alignment with overall trends, a forecast is developed by the Regional Economic Models, Incorporated (REMI) TranSight Model.
-The initial REMI results, which are provided at the County level, are provided to the Regional Planning Agencies (RPA) and MPOs for review and approval.

-During the model development process, these approved growth factors are further stratified so that more detailed and geographic-specific growth factors can be applied to the model TAZs.
+The initial REMI results, which are provided at the County level, are provided to the Regional Planning Agencies and MPOs for review and approval.
+During the model development process, the approved growth factors are further stratified so that more detailed and geographic-specific growth factors can be applied to the model TAZs.

-As with the MTP base year data, both the demographic and employment datasets are provided to all stakeholders, including the local EDC and local agencies (city, villages, and townships), for review and comment.
-Once the information is returned and the SEdata is updated, the information is provided to the various MPO committees for further review, and subsequent approval.
-The various Jackson MPO committees approved the use of this forecasted data for inclusion into the TDFM in the late Spring of 2017.
+As with the plan base year data, the demographic and employment datasets are provided to all stakeholders, including the local EDC and local agencies (city, villages, and townships), for review and comment.
+Once the information is returned and the SE-data is updated, the information is provided to the various MPO committees for further review, and subsequent approval.
+The various Jackson MPO committees approved the use of this forecasted data for inclusion into the TDFM in the late spring of 2017.

-Transportation System Attribution Collection and Organization:
+Transportation System Attribution Collection & Organization

-As stated earlier in this chapter, the model road network consists primarily of the Federal-aid road system within the Jackson MPA.
+As stated earlier in this chapter, the model road network consists primarily of the federal-aid road system within the Jackson MPO.
 The roadway geographic layer used for the model was obtained from Version 15 of the Michigan Geographic Framework (MGF).
 The MGF contains much of the needed roadway attributes to differentiate between various roadway classes along with attributes needed in identifying paths of trip travel.

 In addition to the roadway attributes available in the MGF, R2PC and MDOT staff reviewed the existing conditions via field verifications and aerial imagery.
-In addition to the field review, initial road attribution was provided to the Jackson County Department of Transportation (JCDOT), City of Jackson Engineering Division, and to staff at MDOT - University Region for review and comment.
-These three road agencies comprise all of the road maintenance agencies within the Jackson MPA.
+Initial road attribution was provided to the three Jackson MPO road agencies for review and comment: JCDOT, City of Jackson Engineering Division, and to staff at MDOT - University Region.